 Animal-lover in the family?
 Our friends at Kids Are A Trip have even more Farm Stay Ideas

-In addition to horseback riding, Southern Cross Ranch has a pool, outdoor jacuzzi, game room and TV room.
-There is also a lot of room to just relax.
-This is a place that just begs the parents to rock a bit on the porch while the kids play a mean game of hide and seek as the sun is setting over a pasture full of horses.
-For those who want more physical activity, guests can pick up a mountain bike to ride.
-My boys had a blast trying to jump small hills in the pasture while I watched from a small hill, taking pictures and enjoying the scenery.
+My boys had a blast trying to jump small hills on the mountain bikes in the pasture while I watched from a small hill, taking pictures and enjoying the scenery.
 By the barn is a basketball net.
 In addition, there are plenty of ranch dogs and cats to play with on the property.
 My favorite was a large lab mix named Smokey Joe.

 Southern Cross Ranch is like the country house outside Atlanta that I’ve dreamed of having one day.
 Maybe I’ll just visit here instead.